Baptisms at Trinity

 - Fill out the Baptism Request Form and send to Mary Soroka.

-- Join the pastor for a baptism class.
+- Meet with Pastor Ken.
 This is an opportunity to discuss the sacrament of baptism, the meaning of Christian water and ask any questions you may have.

 Contact Mary Soroka, Trinity's Executive Ministry Assistant, to discuss your baptism needs!